oleggromov/oleggromov.com/content/notes/2018-03-typescript-initiation-guide/index.md

 ## Configuring Jest to Work with TypeScript Modules

 Finally, after we've translated the code into TypeScript, it's time to take care of the tests.
-I usally use Jest because it includes everything I need: a test runner, an assertion library, mocking helpers etc. And the process set-up is dead simple.
+I usally use Jest because it includes everything I need: a test runner, an assertion library, mocking helpers etc. And the set-up process is dead simple.

 Probably some developers might conclude that since they've started using TypeScript, they should write tests in TS as well.
-I personally disagree with that at least because I cannot come up with any addition value it could possibly bring.
+I personally disagree with that at least because I cannot come up with any additional value it could possibly bring.
 If you have different observations, please share them in comments to this article.

 The changes described above have broken the tests.
 The main reason is the removal of Babel with `.babelrc` so Jest simply doesn't understand imports that are yet unsupported in Node.js.
 In order to fix that, we're going to manually configure Jest to make it use `ts-jest` loader for the modules written in TypeScript.
 Let's install it first: